wamdam/backy2/docs/source/cleanup.rst

 Then the ``-full`` option of cleanup comes into play.
-With this option, Benji will read all block UIDs from the backend storage (which can take *very* long) and compare it to the list of known block UIDs in the *meta backend*
+With this option, Benji will read all block UIDs from the backend storage (which can take *very* long) and compare it to the list of known block UIDs in the *metadata backend*

-Blocks unknown to the *meta backend* are then deleted from the *data backend*.
+Blocks unknown to the *metadata backend* are then deleted from the *data backend*.